 Particular care should be taken if:

-The following medicines should not be taken alongside Lymecycline as they interfere with the way it works:
+You should not take these medicines alongside lymecycline as they interfere with the way it works:

-Make sure you drink plenty of water to stay hydrated if you experience headaches or diarrhoea.
-If you feel sick, taking Lymecycline with or after a meal may help your stomach.
-Avoid rich or spicy foods while you are nauseous.
-Holding a hot water bottle against your stomach can feel soothing if you have abdominal pain.
+While taking lymecycline, make sure you drink plenty of water to stay hydrated if you experience headaches or diarrhoea.
+If you feel sick, taking lymecycline with or after a small meal may help settle your stomach.
+Avoid oily or spicy foods if you feel nauseous.
+Holding a hot water bottle against your stomach can help soothe abdominal pain.

-Taking Lymecycline can cause the Candida yeast to grow which may then develop into thrush.
-If this happens ask your pharmacist for advice so they can suggest an appropriate treatment that won't interfere with Lymecycline.
+Taking lymecycline can kill some of your good bacteria which allows space for the Candida albicans yeast to grow, leading to the development of thrush.
+If this happens, ask your pharmacist for advice so they can suggest an appropriate treatment that won't interfere with lymecycline.

-Lymecycline should not be taken during pregnancy.
-It can interfere with the bone growth of an unborn baby and cause staining in the development of teeth.
+Lymecycline should not be taken during pregnancy or if you are trying for a baby.
+It can interfere with the bone development of an unborn baby and cause permanent teeth staining.

-Antibiotics are not usually given to treat acne in the first instance.
-Creams and gels such as Differin containing retinoids (a type of vitamin A which promotes healing) are common treatments for mild to moderate acne.
-There are also topical treatments containing erythromycin, salicylic acid and azelaic acid.
-If none of these treatments work then Isotretinoin is a higher strength medication which may be prescribed as the next step.
+Antibiotics, such a lymecycline, are not usually given to treat acne straight away.
+Creams and gels, such as Differin, that contain retinoids (a type of vitamin A and promotes skin healing) are common treatments for mild to moderate acne.
+There are also treatments you can apply on your skin that contain erythromycin, salicylic acid and azelaic acid.
+If these treatments do not work, then isotretinoin is a stronger treatment that you can try from Dr Felix.

-You can still wear makeup while using Lymecycline.
-It's recommended to choose cosmetics which are oil-free and do not clog your pores otherwise makeup may encourage your acne to get worse.
+You can still wear makeup while taking lymecycline.
+Try to choose cosmetics that are oil-free and do not clog your pores.
+Otherwise, makeup might make your acne worse.